Fráter György (Utišinović / Martinuzzi György) 1482-1551

 Everybody remembered Governor Gritti and this title was quite baleful sounding so Martinuzzi was finally appointed as a “Potentate” (locumtenens).
 He took care of the royal income as well because he was the Treasurer, too.
 At the same time, Queen Isabella liked festivities and luxury, and she had a reputation for quick anger and hysterical outbursts.
 The White Monk often remarked upon her behavior, he did not regard her as an adult.
 The hostility and tension were growing between them.
 In 1544, Martinuzzi gained the title of Chief Judge, too.

 Ferdinand and Martinuzzi signed the next treaty in 1549 in Nyírbátor, in the eagle nest of the Báthory Clan.
 It was almost the same as the Treaty of Gyalu.
 According to it, in exchange for Ferdinand’s military help, Queen Isabella and King János Zsigmond would resign from their titles and the Habsburgs would receive Transylvania.
-Of course, Isabella did not agree with it and betrayed the secret treaty to the Sublime Porte.
+Let us remark, Queen Isabella knew nothing of this, she was having a good time in Déva castle.
+When she received the news, she got very angry.
+Of course, Isabella did not agree with the agreement and betrayed the secret treaty to the Sublime Porte.
+(Note, the Sultan had been informed about it already from Vienna, so the Habsburgs also slipped the information out just to make life difficult for the White Monk.)
 Now, it was Sultan Suleiman who began to doubt the sincerity of the White Monk.

 It was when the (not very numerous) army sent by Habsburg Ferdinand began to occupy the distant Transylvania.
 They were led by Gianbattista Castaldo.
 The new royal commissioners, Nádasdy Tamás, Judge of the Country, and Báthory András, Chamberlain also arrived in Transylvania to settle the taking over of Transylvania on behalf of Ferdinand.
-It was how Prior György made Queen Isabella and János Zsigmond resign in 1551 and how Pope Iulius III appointed him a Cardinal.
+Finally, Prior György made Queen Isabella and János Zsigmond resign in 1551, and Pope Iulius III appointed him a Cardinal.
 Izabella had to leave Transylvania for Poland in the summer of 1551.
 Martinuzzi was appointed as the Voivode of Transylvania and kept the office of the Treasurer.

 When their troops withdrew from there, the army of the White Monk, joined by the soldiers of Nádasdy, Castaldo, and Pallavichi Sforza hurried to Lippa and besieged it.
 Soon, they forced Bey Ulema to surrender but the Prior promised the Turkish garrison of Lippa Castle safe conduct.
 Actually, the events of this siege led to the fall of Martinuzzi.
 King Ferdinand betrayed him and ordered his assassination.
 When Castaldo saw the Turks march away undisturbed on 28 November, he got very surprised and began to accuse the Prior of treason.
 He wrote a letter to King Ferdinand and to Emperor Charles V and reported Martinuzzi as a traitor.
 Brother György was indeed negotiating with several Ottoman Pashas of Southern Hungary because he wanted to gain some time.
 Due to this, Castaldo was able to convince Ferdinand who gave the order to have the monk (by this time he was a cardinal) assassinated.
 However, the mercenary leaders had to have Ferdinand’s approval sooner than that.